Soumennn/edvora-2/README.md

 Please note the UI should be responsive and same as it is shown in right side. \

-## `response from the url is stored in data.js inside 'src' folder`
+## `response from the api is attained using axios.
+Data changes here dynamically with respect to the different responses from the given endpoint`

 ## Dropdown functionalities `Task completed`